eval/actions/README.md

   **NOTE**: Make sure to use double quotes even when having one tag.
 1. Create a post listing all tags
   ...insert `<!-- POLAR-TAGS-LIST -->` and publish.
-1. Add the following action
+1. Run the following job

 ``` yaml
 jobs: